cognetwork-dev/Metallic/README.md

 **Run**

 Run `npm start` to start the server.
-If no build if found, Metallic will attempt to build.
+If no build folder if found, Metallic will attempt to build.

 **Build**